NI240SX/UCGT/README - Geometry Editor.md

 ### Settings
 This part uses the keyword `SETTING` ; several settings can be written next to each other on a single line.
 It contains multiple settings concerning compiling, which are the following :

+_Base_
 - `CarName` - **mandatory** : sets the car name in the output Geometry.

+_Compression_
 - `UseMultithreading` - optional, defaults to true : use single-threaded or multi-threaded compression for car parts, multi-threaded significantly decreases the time needed to compile, especially when using RefPack and high compression settings.
 Possible values : true or false.
 - `CompressionType` - optional, defaults to RefPack : set the compression type used for parts.
 Possible values : RefPack/RFPK, RawDecompressed/RAWW.
 - `CompressionLevel` - optional, defaults to Low : set the compression level used.
 Has no effect if the compression type isn't RefPack.
 High or better recommended when your model is finalized.
 Possible values : Minimum, Low, Medium, High, VeryHigh, Ultra, Maximum.

+_Optimization_
+- `RemoveInvalid` - optional, defaults to true : removes invalid parts that don't fit with the game's naming scheme.
+Possible values : true or false.
 - `RemoveUselessAutosculpt` - optional, defaults to true : removes useless _T0 parts when there's no actual morph zones to reduce file size.
 Possible values : true or false.
 - `OptimizeMaterials` - optional, defaults to true : removes some unnecessary data in material declarations to help reduce file size.
 Possible values : true or false.
+- `SortAllByName` - optional, defaults to true : sorts parts, markers, materials etc. by name.
+Possible values : true or false.
+- `CopyMissingLODs` - optional, defaults to false : if one or multiple LODs are missing, copies the mesh from a higher LOD.
+Possible values : true or false.

+_Mesh_
 - `VertexColors` - optional, defaults to Import : import vertex colors (baked AO) from OBJ, generate them with an integrated method, or don't include them.
 Possible values : Import, Generate/Calculate, No.
 - `Tangents` - optional, defaults to High : whether to calculate vertex tangents for normalmapped materials.
 High recommended, for Manual see the Materials section.
 Possible values : Off/No/None, Low/Optimized/ByShaderUsage, High/ByTextureUsage, Manual/PerMaterial, All/On/ForceCalculate.
 - `FlipV` - optional, defaults to false : whether to flip the vertical axis on UV maps.
 Use in case your textures end up upside down.
 Possible values : true or false.

+_Experimental fixes_
 - `ForceAsFix` - optional : force-fixes autosculpt on the specified part if it doesn't get compiled correctly (this happens when there's the same amount of vertices on every morph zone but the welding is different).
+You can put this setting multiple times.
 Possible values : any part name.
 - `FixAutosculptNormals` - optional, defaults to true : attempts to fix normals on zero area triangles, greatly improving the look of some Autosculpt parts, including vanilla.
 Possible values : true or false.

 Example settings :